Jackson Mansion and Carriage House

-The Jackson Mansion and Carriage House is an historic American home and carriage house which are located in Berwick, Columbia County, Pennsylvania.
+The Jackson Mansion and Carriage House is an historic home and carriage house which are located in Berwick, Columbia County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 The mansion was built in 1877, is three stories tall with a basement, and was surfaced with Vermont stone and designed in a Second Empire/Italianate style.
 The front facade features a three-story central tower with a mansard roof and pedimented portico supported by Doric order columns.
 The carriage house is a two-story, hipped roof building faced with Vermont stone.
 The mansion once housed the Berwick City Hall and is now home of the Berwick Historical Society.

-It was added to the National Register of Historic Places in 1985.